 Mother-of-pearl is an primeval material with an iridescent shimmer, which forms the inner coating of certain mollusc shells (oysters, abalone, etc.).
-It dates back some 35 million years, and its complex composition presents surprising similarities and great complementarity with living tissue, particularly human tissue.
-Like the skeleton of an embryo formed in the womb, mother-of-pearl is formed by the mollusc in an enclosed space (the extrapallial cavity).
+It dates back some 500 million years, and its complex composition presents surprising similarities and great complementarity with living tissue, particularly mammals.
+Like the skeleton of a human embryo formed in the womb, mother-of-pearl is formed by the mollusc in an enclosed space (the extrapallial cavity).

 The shell (exoskeleton) of the bivalve mollusc comprises three layers: